learn

 State Quartiles

-The state quartile value presented for the river water quality sites on LAWA is based on the median of monitoring results from the last five hydrological years (July 2017 - June 2022).
+The state quartile value presented for the river water quality sites on LAWA is based on the median of monitoring results from the last five hydrological years (July 2018 - June 2023).
 The data used to calculate state quartiles for rivers is collected monthly, bimonthly or quarterly.
-A median value is calculated when there is at least 50% of monthly data, or 80% of bimonthly or quarterly data, available over this time-period, (i.e. at least 30 of 60 monthly samples, 24 of 30 bimonthly samples, or 16 of 20 quarterly samples, over a five-year period), and the quartile ranking is derived by comparison of each site’s median with other sites'.
+A median value is calculated when there is at least 50% of monthly data, or 80% of bimonthly or quarterly data, available over this time-period, (i.e. at least 30 of 60 monthly samples, 24 of 30 bimonthly samples, or 16 of 20 quarterly samples, over a five-year period), and the quartile ranking is derived by comparison of each site’s median with that from other sites'.
 The quartile ranking describes how each site ranks relative to the others – the 1st quartile being the best quarter, the 4th quartile being the worst quarter.

 Q1: Best 0-25% of sites